+b.
+U.S. Reserve Component (RC) personnel on active duty for 29 days or less and their Family members, and RC personnel in Battle Assembly status, in Drilling Individual Mobilization Augmentation status, or in any other status under Title 10 of the United States Code and their Family members are not authorized a U.S. Forces Certificate of License.
+The active-duty period must be 30 days or more to qualify for a U.S. Forces Certificate of License.

-- b.
-USAG commanders and USAFE/AFAFRICA MSG and LSG commanders may, on a case-by-case basis, grant an exception to subparagraph a above for new arrivals without a U.S. Forces Certificate of License to drive only the class of vehicles indicated on their stateside drivers license only in Germany for up to 30 calendar days when both of the following requirements are met: - (1) The new arrival previously had a U.S. Forces Certificate of License or, based on his or her position or age, is considered to be mature and responsible. - (2) The new arrival has a valid U.S. drivers license and either an international drivers license or an official German translation (for example, from the Allgemeiner Deutscher Automobil-Club (ADAC)) of the U.S. license. - c.
+c.
+USAG commanders and USAFE/AFAFRICA wing commanders may, on a case-by-case basis, grant an exception to the policy in subparagraph a above for new arrivals without a U.S. Forces Certificate of License to drive only the classes of vehicles indicated on their stateside drivers license only in Germany for up to 30 calendar days when both of the following requirements are met:

+(1) The new arrival previously had a U.S. Forces Certificate of License or, based on his or her position or age, is considered to be mature and responsible.

+(2) The new arrival has a valid U.S. drivers license and either an international drivers license or an official German translation (for example, from the Allgemeiner Deutscher Automobil-Club (ADAC)) of the U.S. license.

+d.
 Individuals who have lost their driving privileges for any reason will not be granted the authorization in subparagraph b above.
-These individuals will be prohibited from operating a motor vehicle under any circumstances until their driving privileges have been restored.
+These individuals are prohibited from operating a motor vehicle under any circumstances until their driving privileges have been restored.
 This includes individuals who, during the 30-day exception period, take the drivers examination and fail the test.
 Failing the drivers test will void the commander's exception to policy.
-These individuals will also be prohibited from driving until they have passed the required examination. - d.
-When granted, the written authorization to drive without a U.S. Forces Certificate of License must specify- - (1) How long the individual is authorized to drive without a U.S. Forces Certificate of License (not to exceed 30 calendar days). - (2) That the authorization applies to German-plated or Army and Air Force Exchange Service (AAFES) rental vehicles and to POVs that have been properly registered and insured. - (3) That the authorization applies only to the class or classes of vehicles indicated on the individual's U.S. drivers license.
-This authorization, however, will not be granted for motorcycles. - (4) That individuals must present the authorization to their local DTS so that a Temporary U.S. Forces Certificate of License (AE Form 190-1G) may be issued for up to 30 calendar days.
-Individuals must return to the local DTS within the 30-day period to complete testing for a permanent U.S. Forces Certificate of License. - e.
-USAG commanders and USAFE/AFAFRICA MSG and LSG commanders may delegate the authority to grant an exception to policy (b above) to headquarters commandants of combatant commands and unified commands. - f.
-The RMV is the only authority authorized to approve and issue drivers license history records to U.S. Forces members, civilians, contractors, and Family members.
-These individuals may obtain a drivers license history record by sending the following to the RMV: - (1) U.S. Forces Certificate of License number. - (2) Administrative fee (by check, money order, or credit card) (nonrefundable). - (3) Mailing address.
+These individuals are prohibited from driving until they have passed the required examination.

+e.
+When granted, the written authorization to drive without a U.S. Forces Certificate of License must specify-

+(1) How long the individual is authorized to drive without a U.S. Forces Certificate of License (not to exceed 30 calendar days).

+(2) That the authorization applies to German-plated or Army and Air Force Exchange Service (AAFES) rental vehicles and to POVs that have been properly registered and insured.

+(3) That the authorization applies only to the class or classes of vehicles indicated on the individual's U.S. drivers license.
+This authorization, however, will not be granted for motorcycles.

+(4) That individuals must present the authorization to their local DTS so that a Temporary U.S. Forces Certificate of License (AE Form 190-1G) may be issued for up to 30 calendar days.
+Individuals must return to the local DTS within the 30-day period to complete testing for a permanent U.S. Forces Certificate of License.

+f.
+USAG commanders and USAFE/AFAFRICA wing commanders may delegate the authority to grant an exception to policy (c above) to headquarters commandants of combatant commands and unified commands.

+g.
+The RMV is the sole authority to approve and issue drivers license history records to U.S. Forces members, civilians, contractors, and Family members.
+These individuals may obtain a drivers license history record by sending the following to the RMV:

+(1) U.S. Forces Certificate of License number.

+(2) Administrative fee (by check, money order, or credit card) (nonrefundable).

+(3) Mailing address.